How to clear browsing data/browser cache/history

 In Microsoft Edge the Clear browing data window looks like this:

-As per the arrows I've added above, you can see that my browser Microsoft Edge has various files, images and history stored for later use.
+As shown above, you can see that Microsoft Edge has various files, images and history stored for later use.

 In Google Chrome the Clear browsing data window looks like this: